ChainAgnostic/CAIPs/CAIPs/caip-275.md

   "properties": {
     "address": {
       "type": "string",
       "description": "The wallet address requested by the user.
-This can be from any chain.
-And can be an externally owned account or a smart wallet"
+This can be from any chain and can be an externally owned account or smart wallet"
     },
     "chain": {
       "type": "string",
       "description": "The blockchain id as specified in CAIP-2.
-This is only required when the wallet is a smart account in a specific chain.
+This is only required when the wallet is a smart account on a specific chain.
 If not provided, it is assumed the wallet is an EOA that is not on any chain."
     },
     "authFlows": {
       "type": "array",